n8peace/DayStart/supabase/functions/generate-audio/README.md

 The `generate-audio` function processes content blocks that have been successfully script-generated and converts them to audio files.
 It:

 1. Finds content blocks with `script_generated` status
-2. Processes up to 100 blocks per batch
+2. Processes up to 5 blocks per batch (matches ElevenLabs concurrency limit)
 3. Uses ElevenLabs API to generate audio from scripts
 4. Updates content blocks with audio URL, duration, and generation timestamp
 5. Moves status from `script_generated` → `audio_generating` → `ready`